autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User searches or scrolls for a group 5.
 If the group they're looking for doesn't exist, they can click the "create group" button 6.
 If the user isn't logged in, the user will be directed to the log in screen, then can repeat this process.

-11. **IMPOSSIBLE** The system might display saved groups at the top of the results.
+11. **REVISED** The system might display saved groups under the My Groups page.

 - Verification Steps: 1.
 User accesses the application 2.
-User navigates to the home page by clicking either Explore or Home 3.
-User clicks on a category 4.
-Users should be able to see saved groups at the top of the list of groups.
+User navigates to the My Groups by clicking it in the navigation bar 3.
+Users should be able to see saved groups at the bottom of the page.
+There will be no saved groups if the user hasn't saved any groups since making their account.

-- Reasoning for IMPOSSIBLE:
+- Reasoning for REVISED: We revised this requirement to make the home page more elegant and less clutered.
+We determined it was best to display the saved groups under the My Groups tab on the navigation bar as My Groups contains information about Admin Groups, Joined Groups, and now Saved Groups.
+It made sense from a user standpoint to make this decision to move the location of Saved Groups.

 ### Search Bar